HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 2. In the powershell, install the latest version:

 ```
-wget https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.5/vchdfe--windows-latest.tar.gz -O vchdfe-windows-latest.tar.gz
+wget https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.4/vchdfe--windows-latest.tar.gz -O vchdfe-windows-latest.tar.gz

 tar -xvf vchdfe-windows-latest.tar.gz
 ```
-Note: If you have errors using wget, try to open microsoft internet explorer once and close it.
-See [here](https://wahlnetwork.com/2015/11/17/solving-the-first-launch-configuration-error-with-powershells-invoke-webrequest-cmdlet/)
+Note: To be able to use wget on Windows Internet Explorer should has been launched at least once.

 3. (OPTIONAL): Add the current directory to PATH: